wgm-applied-math/srbench/docs/user_guide.md

 # User Guide

+This documentation is intented to work with the `srbench_2025` branch.
+Make sure to clone and checkout to this specific branch if you want to follow this user guide.

 **NOTE**: if you are trying to reproduce the results from the 2022 Neurips Benchmark paper, you should check out the [v2.0 release](https://github.com/cavalab/srbench/releases/tag/v2.0) version of this repo.